jerielizabeth/Gospel-of-Health-Notebooks/README.md

 ### Module 2: Of Making Many Books
 This module is focused on the print culture of the S.D.A. and the selection and processing of the materials used in the dissertation.
 The notebooks document the code used to download the corpus PDF files and extract, evaluate, and clean the text from those PDF files.

+## Acknowledgements
+I have accumulated many debts while learning Python and attempting to apply code it to my dissertation research.
+A special thanks to Fred Gibbs, both for introducing "Clio3" to the GMU curriculum (the beginning of my demise) and for being a sounding board, helping me work through some of the stickier parts of the technical work.
+Thanks also to the ["NLP-Group" at ILIFF](http://library.iliff.edu/learning/#/humanities/) for letting me join your calls, helping me work through problems, and inspiring me to write beautiful, well-documented code.

+And, of course, thanks to the generous citizens of [StackOverflow](https://stackoverflow.com/), without whom I don't know how I would ever remember how to write to a file.

 ## Copyright
 All material is copyright of Jeri E. Wieringa (jeri.elizabeth@gmail.com).